 Just like your organization's Business Continuity Plan, one of the most important factors in helping your friends and family prepare is communication.
-Your family may not be together if a disaster strikes, so it is important to consider the following questions when making a plan:

 How will my family/household get emergency alerts and warnings?How will my family/household get to safe locations for relevant emergencies?How will my family/household get in touch if cell phone, internet, or landline doesn’t work?How will I let loved ones know I am safe?How will family/household get to a meeting place after the emergency?